Anti-racism resources: Continuing the focus

 - Black History Matters.
 Sport.
 BBC Sport have recognised Black History Month by releasing a series celebrating the achievements of black athletes in British sport.

 - I May Destroy You.
 Consent, sexual assault and race.
-Described as one of the best series of 2020, I May Destroy You explores racism, consent, and sexual abuse by following the experience of Arabella, a young victim of sexual assault in present day London.
+This series took home six BAFTA TV Awards.
+I May Destroy You explores racism, consent, and sexual abuse.
+The series follows Arabella, when she experiences sexual assault and harassment in present-day London.

 - When They See Us.
 Based on events of the April 19, 1989, Central Park jogger case, this series explores the lives of the five suspects who were prosecuted on charges related to the sexual assault of a female victim, and of their families.

-- Small Axe (miniseries).
-Created and directed by Steve McQueen, this BBC series follows the stories of West Indian immigrants in London during the 1960s and 70s.
+- Small Axe.
+BAFTA-acclaimed series created and directed by Steve McQueen.
+This collection follows the stories of West Indian immigrants in London during the 1960s and 70s.

 - Time: The Kalief Browder Story.
 This series traces the tragic case of Kalief Browder, a Black Bronx teen who spent three horrific years in jail, despite not being convicted of a crime.